 The foundation of the Lomas Hill Elementary curriculum is the IB's PYP (The International Baccalaureate Primary Years Program).
-The PYP is a program that supports and encourages children to ask questions and obtain answers regarding the world surrounding them through concept-based inquiry.
+The PYP is a a concept-based program that supports and encourages children to ask questions and obtain answers about the world around them through inquiry.

-At Lomas Hill, children follow a transdisciplinary research program, allowing them to make significant connections between different topics.
-Learning at Lomas Hill is based on six basic themes that are the starting point of all student research projects
+At Lomas Hill, children follow a transdisciplinary research program, allowing them to make significant connections between different subjects.
+Learning at Lomas Hill is based on six themes that are the starting point of all student research projects

 Who We Are